open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

     Default: 6432

 unix\_socket\_dir
 :   Specifies the location for the Unix sockets.
 Applies to both listening socket and server connections.
-If set to an empty string, Unix sockets are disabled.
+If set to an empty string, Unix sockets are deactivated.
 A value that starts with @ specifies that a Unix socket in the abstract namespace should be created.

 :   For online reboot (`-R`) to work, a Unix socket needs to be configured, and it needs to be in the file-system namespace.